sheerenbiol/Lbra_Ne/README.md

 # Lbra_Ne
 Analysis on effective population size of L. braziliensis populations across South America

+### R functions used for downstream G-PhoCS analyses
+Functions are definced in gphocs_Rfunctions.R

 ## Points to elaborate on:

 - Data to run G-phocs is added.